microsoft/seismic-deeplearning/README.md

 someusername@somevm:/projects/DeepSeismic$ which python
 /anaconda/envs/py35/bin/python
 ```
 which will indicate that anaconda folder is __/anaconda__.
-We'll refer to this location in instructions below, but you should update the commands according to your local anaconda folder.
+We'll refer to this location in the instructions below, but you should update the commands according to your local anaconda folder.

 <details>
   <summary><b>Data Science Virtual Machine conda package installation errors</b></summary>